 At 38 years old, #Rishi Ali has run close to 40 marathons, including 15 New York, five Boston, and several in Trinidad and Tobago.
+Rishi started out young and took up marathon training when he was 13 years old.
 He’s run under two hours and 50 minutes in over 25 of these marathons, and clocked a personal best of two hours and 43 minutes – that’s not too far below the elite level.
 He’s actually made the cover in a group photo of the 1993 New York marathon for a training book called “Advanced Marathoning.”

 “When I say I’m a runner, I mean I’m not a jogger,” he clarified.

 The question that day – approximately 16 hours before the #runners lined up before the monolithic Verrazano-Narrows Bridge in Staten Island – was, would he be #running the New York marathon this year?
 He wanted to know.
 Almost every hour for the last four he’d either call his Serbian marathon contact or the Serbian would call him with an update on the race number.
 Rishi’s shadowy running community connections were trying to work some magic.

 His wife wanted to know.
 Twice for the day his daughter had called and nervously said: “mom wants to know if you’re still running.”